AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 1. Enter the term you want to use as the replacement in the **Replace with** field.
 To customize how replacements are applied, click the **Settings** icon next to the field and choose from the available options.

     - **Replace unlocked files**: Select this option to allow replace in the unlocked files.
-This field is displayed based on whether Edit without checkout is enabled or disabled.
-When disabled, the file remains read-only.

     - **Create new version after replace**: Select this option if you want to create a new version of the topic in which you choose to replace the text.
 You can also provide version comments which will be added with each updated file.
 If you don't select this option, then the changes are saved in the current version of the topic and no new version is created.